 Drink this in: The beverage industry is turning its eye toward paper packaging in greater numbers.
-Between bag-in-box constructions and the classic six-pack carrier, paper isn’t a new player in the beverage market.
+Between bag-in-box constructions, paper straws and the classic six-pack carrier, paper isn’t a new player in the beverage market.
 But its legacy is only beginning.

 As consumers become more educated about sustainability and demand more from brands, they’re paying attention to processes and systems as well.
 This affects product design directly, through innovations such as refillable products and concentrates.
-It also shapes the big picture: Thanks to consumer demand, leading global food and beverage producers have set goals to have all packaging be recyclable or compostable by 2025.
-This commitment to principles of the circular economy and green chemistry has potential to lead to more paper innovations.
-For example, researchers are investigating bio-friendly coatings that will offer paperboard even more protection, relying on green chemistry.
+It also shapes the big picture: Thanks to consumer demand, leading global food and beverage producers have set goals to have all packaging be recyclable or compostable.
+For example, joining the global movement against single-use plastics, Bacardi had announced its goal to be completely plastic free by 2030 by designing new paper-based bottles for its beverages.
+This commitment to principles of the circular economy has potential to lead to more paper innovations.

 “Paper is the only option that is truly renewable,” says Robert Koenen, chief marketing officer of Boxed Water.
 “Trees can be replanted; oil and bauxite are limited resources.
 Paper is the basis of our entire brand—it’s sustainable, it’s recyclable, and it also allows us to keep our water perfectly pure.
 We wouldn’t exist if it weren’t for paper.
 We believe that there is a tidal wave of demand coming from the next generation that is looking to help the planet survive, and paper is a key solution.”
 We’ll raise a glass—and a box—to that.

 Learn more about Packaging, as well as the added benefits and solutions from our other industry associations on our Association Partners page.View Association Partners